Skip to content

 • The provider already handles open-cost cheaply (in-memory).

-Set inheritWorkspaces: true on a persistentAgents entry to share the parent's workspaces with the child.
-Same semantics as the ephemeral createSubAgentTool({ inheritWorkspaces: true }) flag — the child sees the parent's workspaces under their parent-side names AND can declare its own, which are layered on top via addEntries() (collisions throw).
+Set inheritWorkspace: true on a persistentAgents entry to share the parent's workspace with the child.
+Same semantics as the ephemeral createSubAgentTool({ inheritWorkspace: true }) flag — the child runs against the parent's WorkspaceRegistry directly.
+An inheriting child must NOT also declare its own workspace; doing so throws a clear, named error at sub-agent execution time.

 typescript